kaveet/documentation/content/en/tracing/setup_overview/open_standards/otel_collector_datadog_exporter.md

 2. Choose a published Docker image such as [`otel/opentelemetry-collector-contrib:latest`][12].

 3. Determine which ports to open on your container.
 OpenTelemetry traces are sent to the OpenTelemetry Collector over TCP or UDP on several ports, which must be exposed on the container.
-By default, traces are sent over OTLP/gRPC on port `55680`, but common protocols and their ports include:
+By default, traces are sent over OTLP/gRPC on port `4317`, but common protocols and their ports include:

       - Zipkin/HTTP on port `9411`
       - Jaeger/gRPC on port `14250`
       - Jaeger/HTTP on port `14268`
       - Jaeger/Compact on port (UDP) `6831`
-      - OTLP/gRPC on port `55680`
+      - OTLP/gRPC on port `4317`
       - OTLP/HTTP on port `4318`

 4. Run the container with the configured ports and an `otel_collector_config.yaml` file.
 For example:

       ```
       $ docker run \
-      -p 55680:55680 \
+      -p 4317:4317 \
+      --hostname $(hostname) \
       -v $(pwd)/otel_collector_config.yaml:/etc/otel/config.yaml \
       otel/opentelemetry-collector-contrib
       ```